jstriebel/dockerfiles/tmnf/README.md

 # TrackMania Nations Forever Docker Image
 ## :checkered_flag: :car: :whale:

+The docker image provides a wine environment to install and run TMNF, it does not contain the game.

 To use the image, download the following files into a seperate directory:
 * [run.sh](https://raw.githubusercontent.com/jstriebel/dockerfiles/master/tmnf/run.sh)
 * [docker-compose.yaml](https://raw.githubusercontent.com/jstriebel/dockerfiles/master/tmnf/docker-compose.yaml)